 2. However, the middle part of the wood thrush sound is a loud phrase often written eee-oh-lay.

-3. Wood Thrush vocals third part is a ventriloquial, trill-like phrase of non-harmonic pairs of notes given rapidly and simultaneously.
+3. Wood Thrush’s third part is a ventriloquial, trill-like phrase of non-harmonic pairs of notes given rapidly and simultaneously.

 The sound of wood thrush male is to sing two notes at once, which gives its call an ethereal, flute-like quality.

-The sound of wood thrush male is to sing two notes at once, which gives its call an ethereal, flute-like quality.
-Photo Credit – Wikimedia
+The sound of a wood thrush male is to sing two notes at once, which gives its call an ethereal, flute-like quality.
+Photo Credit: Wikimedia

 Songs of Wood thrush are often repeated in order.
 The bup, bup, bup, bup phrase is also sometimes used as a sound, which is louder and at a greater frequency when the bird is agitated.
 Moreover, Wood thrush call is also comprised of a tut, tut to signal agitation.
 The nocturnal flight call is an emphatic buzzing heeh.

 Some male Wood thrush singing just before the flights began; the song was sometimes resumed afterward.
 The flights were seen oftenest in the early morning, but also in the evening and once around noon.
-The males wood thrush sing on the ground eight times while foraging.
+The male wood thrush sings on the ground eight times while foraging.
 Most often in April, May, June, and July.

 Wood thrush song has been observed to have one of the most hearts touching song in North American birds.

-Wood thrush song has been observed to have one of the most hearts touching songs in North American birds.
+Wood thrush song has been observed to be one of the most heart-touching songs in North American birds.

 The song of wood thrush has usually been intermittent but of good quality.
 The stage of the breeding cycle was: the day after arrival, bird unmated, mate building, mate laying, and eggs hatching.

-Few birds’ phrases sounded, at a little distance, like a succession of weet tyer’s.
-However, heard from very close by they had a fair vibrancy and some phrases were more typical.
+few birds’ phrases sounded, at a little distance, like a succession of weet tyer’s.
+However, when heard from very close by, they had a fair vibrancy and some phrases were more typical.
 The “upward” and “horizontal stretch” postures are both present on these wintering grounds, as is the “zeep” vocalization.
-Here you can listen to the wood thrush call.
+Here, you can listen to the wood thrush call.

 LEAVE A REPLY